Memory Integration

 Typed memories retrieve more accurately.
 If you know a memory is a preference, mark it

-preference, use specific types for better retrieval.Search before storing
+preference, use specific types for better retrieval.Check for existing memories before storing

-Before creating a new memory, search for existing ones that might cover the same information.
+Before creating a new memory, list the pack’s memories and check whether an existing one covers the same information.
 Update existing memories rather than creating duplicates.

 Use Context Packs for domain knowledge